Zediwan/Project-Hub/ideas/conways-game-of-life.md

-# 🧪 Conways Game Of Life Project
+# 🧪 Conways Game Of Life

 ## 🔍 Overview
 A modern Game of Life implementation focused on clean simulation logic, performance, and extensibility.